Kannadathi (TV series): Summary

-When Adi gets to know about Sania and her devious plan to destroy the Jaaji, he pushes her out of anger in the building.
-He later tries to kill himself by jumping off the building but is saved by Sania who apologies him and Bhuvi.
+When Adi gets to know about Saniya and her devious plan to destroy the Jaaji, he pushes her out of anger in the building.
+He later tries to kill himself by jumping off the building but is saved by Saniya who apologies him and Bhuvi.
 Varudhini tells Harsha that she loves him and wants to marry him despite he is already married to Harsha.
 Harsha tells her that he is only for Bhuvi.

-When the heritage Coffee is inaugurated, Bhuvi is thrilled to see the project in the name of late Ammamma.
-While Sania is happy with the success, Harsha can't believe Sania has changed.
-Varudhini creates a ruckus to marry Harsha, but Bhuvi triggers her and explains how Varu loves Harshit.
-Varu changes her decision and marries Harshit.
+When the Heritage Coffee Shop is inaugurated, Bhuvi is thrilled to see the project in the name of late Ammamma.
+While Saniya is happy with the success, Harsha can't believe Saniya has changed.
+Varudhini creates a ruckus to marry Harsha, but Bhuvi triggers her and explains how Varu loves Harshith.
+Varu changes her decision and marries Harshith.
 Harsha and Bhuvi spend some time, sipping coffee talking about the Heritage Coffee Shop and Ammamma's dreams.
 Ammamma blesses them both in her divine state.
 The story ends with Harsha and Bhuvi on a table, filled with joy.